Grants are "free" money that students do not have to pay back. The funds come from the U.S. Department of Education or

 Federal Pell Grant

 The Federal Pell Grant is a need-based federal grant awarded to low and middle income undergraduate students who have not yet earned a bachelor's or professional degree to promote access to postsecondary education.
 Students must meet basic eligibility requirements.
-Grant amounts are based on the student's expected family contribution, or EFC (see Calculating Need), and enrollment level with a maximum annual award of $5645 as of the 2013-2014 financial aid year, and $5,730 as of the 2014-2015 financial aid year.
+Grant amounts are based on the student's expected family contribution, or EFC (see Calculating Need), and enrollment level with a maximum annual award of $5,730 during the 2014-2015 financial aid year, and $5,775 during the 2015-2016 year.
 Students are limited to receiving the equivalent of 12 full-time semesters of Federal Pell Grant.

 Students can review the amount of Federal Pell Grant awarded by accessing their myLCC account, or by viewing the Pell Grant Chart linked below.

 Federal Supplemental Educational Opportunity Grant (FSEOG)